ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 1. Implement the `toggleCompleted` command.
 1. Implement the `-c` or `--completed` flag.
-1. Add tests and verify your new command and flag.
+1. Add tests for verification